farirpgs/fari-games/public/documents/fari-rpgs/charge-rpg.md

 The `party sheet` can represent things such as their “HQ” or “Ship”.
 It can also be used to represent relationships with important groups or specific NPCs.

+> #### Example
+>
+> The play group wants to tell the story of a small band of resistance fighters against an evil space empire.
+They decide they want to start their story with a stolen prototype spaceship and not much else.
+They have some ideas for characters and they know they want to start on an out-of-the-way space station.

 ###  Key Concepts and Supporting Details

 The `party sheet` tracks four `key concepts`, representing how the party is positioned along four axes.
 Each `key concept` may have as many as four `supporting details`, which have a `disposition` of positive, negative, or neutral.
 The combination of these `supporting details` contributes to the overall `key concept` being positive, negative, or neutral.

+When `key concepts` or `supporting details` are positive they grant improvements to related rolls the party makes.
+Negative `key concepts` or `supporting details` cause worse `position` on related rolls.

+> #### Example
+>
+> The party decides on the following to start their `party sheet` to represent the story they came up with:
+>
+> Authority of -2, representing the evil empire, with a `key concept` of “Wanted by the Kabraxian Empire”, and two negative `supporting details` of “thorn in the side of the regional governor” and “falsified spacecraft registration”
+>
+> Assets of +1, with a `key concept` of “scrappy band of fighters ready to fight” and positive `supporting detail` of “recently ‘liberated’ state-of-the-art spacecraft”.
+>
+> Allies of +1, with a `key concept` of “nobody likes the Empire”, a positive `supporting detail` of “Maven, a bar owner friendly to rebels” and a neutral `supporting detail` of “dock workers tired of Empire soldiers pushing them around”.
+>
+> Adversaries of 0, with a `key concept` of “enemies of my enemies are my friends?” and a single neutral `supporting detail` of “Jebralt, the sketchy arms dealer”.
+>
+> All of these `key concepts` are still neutral in `disposition`, but Authority is close to becoming negative.
+The team will have to keep a low profile for a while if they want to avoid being put into “desperate” positions with the Empire before they’re ready.

 ### Party Danger and Progress